-Usually, individuals with depression do not get involved in social activities, unlike their pre-depressive states.
-They turn down requests to social gatherings or events they enjoyed in the past.
-Unlike their pre-depressive periods, they also prefer to stay away from their family members, friends, and carers.
-Some prevalent depression symptoms are explained below.
+Usually, individuals with depression do not get involved in social activities.
+They turn down requests to social gatherings or events.
+They prefer to avoid their family members, friends, and carers.

 People who are depressed often experience anxiety.
 When they are anxious, they experience fears and worries.
-They also suffer from bodily irritations like sweating, palpitations, nausea, frequent urination, chest pains, and dry mouth.
-Sometimes, they experience anxiety attacks that make them feel like they would die.
+They also face bodily irritations like sweating, palpitations, nausea, frequent urination, chest pains, and dry mouth.

-Some people who have suffered terrible depressive stages often say that their depressions come as oppressive low or dark moods.
-Some others say they experience it like severe physical pain.
+Some people with depressive stages often say their depressions are oppressive low or dark moods.
+Some others say they experience even physical pain.
 In essence, it is beyond feeling moderately low.

 Lack of Interest

-Depressed individuals that have intellectual disabilities are prone to thoughts that obsess them.
+People with depression are prone to thoughts that obsess them.
 They also exhibit compulsive behaviours.
 These symptoms can be discovered during the first periods of depression.
 Sometimes, these thoughts and behaviours are related to previous traumatic events.
-If proper treatments are not administered, such people might exhibit more repetitive and dangerous characteristics that cause self-inflicted injuries.
+Without proper treatments, people might exhibit more repetitive characteristics impacting their safety.
 There should be checks for any traumatic histories and PTSD in cases like these.

 Features Of Depression In People With Learning Disabilities

-Depression in people with learning disabilities often come with different features like cognitive and somatic features.
+Depression in people with learning disabilities often comes with different features like cognitive and somatic features.
 They are explained below.

-Cognitive features refer to individuals’ distinctive experiences when they suffer from depression.
+Cognitive features refer to individuals’ distinctive experiences when they cope with depression.
 Some of them include:

 - Lack of motivation